Ang mo: Etymology and history

 During the 17th century, the Dutch East India Company failed in its attempt to force their way into Fujian to trade in the 1620s during the Sino-Dutch conflicts and were called ang mo by the locals.
-The Dutch East India Company and then the Spanish Empire had colonized Taiwan and the Spanish built Fort San Domingo in Tamsui, Taiwan.
-The Dutch later drove the Spanish out and seized the Fort which also became known as "City of the Red-Haired" (紅毛城 (hóng máo chéng, Âng-mn̂g-siâⁿ)) in Taiwanese Hokkien.
+The Dutch East India Company and then the Spanish Empire had colonized Taiwan, and the Spanish built Fort Santo Domingo in Tamsui, Taiwan.
+The Dutch later drove the Spanish out and seized the fort, which also became known as the "City of the Red-Haired" (紅毛城 (hóng máo chéng, Âng-mn̂g-siâⁿ)) in Taiwanese Hokkien.
 Dutch people were known in Taiwan as ang mo lang ("red-haired people") in Taiwanese Hokkien.
 This is most likely because red hair is a relatively common trait among the Dutch.
 This historical term ang mo lang continues to be used in the context of Taiwanese history to refer to Dutch people.